pwighton/scanner-demo-20251205/README.md

 ### Host

-- Install a modern browser
+- Install a modern browser.
+We installed ???
 - Configure the BOLD dot-addin to send dicoms to mars:
   - Target Host: `\\192.168.2.2`
   - Target Directory: `\service`